mrbusche/backseatfan.com/_posts/2010-04-07-desean-jackson-it-was-time-for-change-on-mcnabb-trade.md

   <blockquote>
     <p>
-      &#8220;At the end of the day, I'm not the owner.
+      "At the end of the day, I'm not the owner.
 Obviously, that's not just my opinion.
-[But] I'm not going to get caught up in saying . . . whatever.&#8221;
+[But] I'm not going to get caught up in saying . . . whatever."
     </p>
   </blockquote>